NickHeiner/list-maintainers/README.md

 ```

 If you request `name@version`, the `maintainers` field is specific to that version.
 There could be some interesting questions about how to handle maintainers who have left a project but their code remains.
 They would not show up in the `maintainers` entry.

+`yarn owner list` also exists.
+But I think it's the same as `info maintainers`, and it's less ergonomic to use because it streams results instead of returning them all at once.